 The Kanbukan’s successor institution was opened in 1951 under director Nakamura Norio and called Renbukan 錬武舘.
 It was situated inside the Onko-gakkai in Shibuya-ku, Hikawa-chō.

 With the support of Taiwanese businessman Sai Chōkō 蔡長庚, the Renbukan aimed at the unification of the Japanese karate circles by way of Bōgu-tsuki Karate.
 In December 1954, in the auditorium of the Kyōritsu Joshi Gakuen, the first ever nation-wide karate tournament was hosted by the Renbukan, called “National Karate-dō Championship Series” (Zenkoku Karate-dō Senshuken Taikai).
 Of course, this was held under Bogu-tsuki Karate rules.
-Five years later, in 1959, the next stage saw the establishment of the original (old) Japan Karate Federation (JKF; Zen Nihon Karate-dō Renmei) as “a unified organization of karate that goes beyond schools thinking.”
+Two years later, in 1956, the next stage saw the establishment of the original (old) Japan Karate Federation (JKF; Zen Nihon Karate-dō Renmei) as “a unified organization of karate that goes beyond schools thinking.”
 Many leading characters of the karate cirles at the time took office.
 Tōyama Kanken’s Shūdōkan served as the GHQ.
 President and largest supporter was the Taiwanese Sai Chōkō (White-Crane-Boxing, jūdō), vice presidents were Kinjō Hiroshi (former Kanbukan) and Konishi Yasuhiro (Shindō Jinen-ryū).
 Among the advisers were Ōtsuka Hironori (1892–1982; Wadō-ryū), Motobu Chōki’s student Yamada Tatsuo (Nihon Kenpō Karate-dō), Gima Shinkin (Shōtōkan-ryū) and others.
 On the board of directors was Tamotsu Isamu (Renshinkan) and others.

 This old JKF a variety of schools and expand branches nationwide, including Okinawa.
 It organized the “All Japan Karate-dō Federation Championship Series” (Zen Nihon Karate-dō Renmei Senshuken Taikai) under Bōgu-tsuki rules, in which athletes of the Renshinkan, the Chitōkai, and from Okinawa also participated.